cis399-2017-team/Binary-Boiz/project/Project_Write-up.md

 ### Security Issues:
-* Since its an open source software, anyone could look at the source code and try to find a way to breach the website.
+* Since Paperwork is an open source software, anyone could look at the source code and try to find a way to breach the website.

+### Project dependencies:
+* Linux
+* Nginx
+* MySQL
+* PHP

 ### Maintenance:
 * To maintain this software we want to continually update it to the latest version.